NASA Ames Space Settlement Contest

 Check out the results of the

-- The best submission, regardless of category, wins the grand prize, consisting of the space colony submission being placed on the NASA Ames World Wide Web site.
+- The best submission, regardless of category, wins the grand prize, consisting of the space settlement submission being placed on the NASA Ames World Wide Web site.

-- All 2013 contest participants are invited to attend the NSS 32nd annual
+- The National Space Society (NSS) invites all 2017 contest participants to attend the NSS 36rd annual

 Every year, hundreds of contestants attend, along with their parents, teachers, siblings and friends.